On the cluster admission problem for cloud computing: Designing new Admission Control Policies

 \subsection{First Moment Policy}

-First moment policies approximate (\ref{simpBound}) by utilizing the first moments, i.e. the means, of the deployment processes.
-In the spirit of Markov's inequality, we propose to reject an arriving deployment when the expected utilization lies above a chosen threshold and otherwise accepted it.
+Our first policy approximates the probability of scale out failures (i.e., Equation~\eqref{simpBound}) by utilizing the first moments, i.e. the expected value of the deployment processes.
+By Markovs's Inequality, for a non-negative random variable $L$ and $c \geq 0$, it holds that

-\begin{definition}[First Moment Policy] Under a first moment policy with threshold $t$, a newly arriving deployment is accepted if, after accepting the deployment, the expected number of active cores would be less than $t$ in all future time steps, i.e.
+Such a policy that utilizes Markov's Inequality therefore rejects an arriving deployment when the expected utilization lies above a chosen threshold and otherwise accept. \begin{definition}[First Moment Policy] Under a first moment policy $\pi$ with threshold $t$, a newly arriving deployment in belief state $b$ is accepted if, after accepting the deployment, the expected number of active cores would be less than $t$ in all future time steps, i.e.